messengl/Final-Project-Group-3/README.md

 Group 3's Final Project: Data Shredder

-We are creating a website that reads in data sets and organizes them into either a pie chart, a table, a bar graph, or a scatter plots.
+We are creating a website that reads in data sets and organizes them into either a pie chart, a table, a bar graph, or a scatter plot.

 Currently, we only have a few data sets for it to read in, and it can only display them in a table.